 • Old walking boots can be fastened toe-facing-down to a tree to make a quirky bird house.
 Small birds will love the cosy waterproof interior.
 Tie the shoelace up tightly to make a small hole for their entrance and exit.

-So now you have plenty of ideas to up-cycle your old wellies and find a loving home for them.
+So now you have plenty of ideas to up-cycle your old shoes and find a loving home for them.
+This guide to creating welly planters will have you thinking of other unusual containers you can create.

 Let me know if you can think of any other creative ways to recycle your old garden things.
 It’s always a cheaper alternative to buying new and can be a really fun way to teach the kids about caring for the environment and get them into the garden more.